 - To explore the impacts of this network in urban and rural/regional pilot sites for participants, peer support and case workers, and service providers in urban and rural/regional pilot sites.

-The two pilot sites for this project are Uniting Care in Shepparton and Drummond Street Services in Carlton.
+The two pilot sites included Uniting Care in Shepparton and Drummond Street Services in Carlton.
+The findings are available here.

-Through recent funding from the National LGBTI Health Alliance and GALFA, furthermore, the team at the University of Melbourne will be consulting with representatives in different states over coming months to develop national guidelines for the housing and homelessness sectors on LGBTIQ inclusive practice.
+Through funding from the National LGBTI Health Alliance and Pride Foundation Australia furthermore, the team at the University of Melbourne also began consulting with representatives across states and territories in Australia to develop a national guide for the housing and homelessness sectors on LGBTIQ+ inclusive practice.
+The LGBTIQ+ Inclusive Practice Guide for Homelessness and Housing Sectors in Australia has now been completed.
+The national inclusive practice guide has also been adapted for sector training in Victoria and New South Wales.